Articles

 The Longest Training Run

-Training runs of large Machine Learning systems are likely to last less than 14-15 months.
+Training runs of large machine learning systems are likely to last less than 14-15 months.
 This is because longer runs will be outcompeted by runs that start later and therefore use better hardware and better algorithms.

 A Time-Invariant Version of Laplace’s Rule